Julia Weldon

 Julia Weldon (born April 22, 1983) is an American indie singer and actor.

 Early life

 Weldon spent most of their childhood living in Demarest, New Jersey.
 They were a child actor.
 They attended Demarest Schools, where they played sports, especially softball, and acted.
 They graduated from Vassar College in 2005 with a major in Philosophy.

 Career

 Weldon, a self-taught musician, released their first album, Light is a Ghost, in 2013.

-In November 2015, Weldon underwent gender-affirming surgery and unexpectedly fell into a coma for four days, possibly due to meningitis.
 They returned to recording in September 2016 with the album Comatose Hope.

 Personal life

 Weldon is non-binary and uses they/them pronouns.
+In November 2015, Weldon underwent gender-affirming surgery and unexpectedly fell into a coma for four days, possibly due to meningitis.